Please select a question to learn more:

 A: Volunteers from any town are more than welcome to volunteer with HFHGL; however, volunteers can search for the Habitat affiliate most conveniently located to them by going to the Habitat affiliate search engine.

 Q: Do volunteers need to have special skills to work at a construction site?

 A: Nope!
 People of all skill levels are welcome to help on site.
 HFHGL site supervisors provide safety and job training on the day of a build.
 Site supervisors work to find the most appropriate tasks for volunteers to do based on the volunteer’s skills and comfort level.

 Q: What days are volunteers needed?
 Can I work on the weekends?

-A: HFHGL construction and building normally occurs on Tuesdays, Wednesdays, Thursdays and Saturdays; however, there are also plenty of volunteer opportunities that do not involve being on the build site.
+A: HFHGL construction and building normally occurs on Tuesdays, – Saturdays; however, there are also plenty of volunteer opportunities that do not involve being on the build site.
+ReStore looks for volunteers Sunday, Tue-Saturday.
 Check out our current volunteer opportunities.

 Q: Do volunteers need to bring their own tools?
 How about lunch?

 A: Tools are provided by HFHGL; however, if volunteers are more comfortable using their own tools, HFHGL recommends that volunteers make sure the tools are labeled.
 This will ensure the tools do not get lost or damaged.
 HFHGL is not responsible for any misplaced or damaged tools.

 A: Youth who are 16 years of age and older may help build on a construction site; however, there are a number of other ways that younger people can help.
 Youth can design and make site signs, window boxes, birdhouses, and other design elements that make a house a home.
 They can also help run a fundraising event or do public speaking at their church or school.